efraingatuzz/IONeq/ioneqther/README.md

-# IONeq
+# IONeqther

 IONeq is an X-ray high-resolution photoabsorption model which compute the absorption coefficient assuming ionization equilibrium.
 The model takes into account turbulent broadening.
-A complete description of the science behind the model is described in [Gatuzz & Churazov (2018)](https://ui.adsabs.harvard.edu/abs/2018MNRAS.474..696G/abstract).

-Note that the IONeq does not solve the thermal equilibrium equations, that is the balance heating rate=cooling rate, from which one obtains the gas temperature.
+A complete description of the science behind the model is described in [Gatuzz & Churazov (2018)](https://ui.adsabs.harvard.edu/abs/2018MNRAS.474..696G/abstract).Note that the IONeq does not solve the thermal equilibrium equations, that is the balance heating rate=cooling rate, from which one obtains the gas temperature.
 Instead, the gas temperature T is as independent (free) parameters of the model.

+IONeqther consider only collisional ionization equilibrium (i.e. without photoionization)

-OBTAINING IONeq
+OBTAINING IONeqther

 The model can be downloaded from the Github repository at https://github.com/efraingatuzz/IONeq.
 The contents of the folder include: